HackerYou/HYFallBootcamp2014/2-Tools/1-git_and_github.md

 ## Getting Started
 To get started, we'll be using [GitHub.com](http://github.com) to host our version-controlled projects.
 This will bring your projects to the web and allow us to easily share our code and collaborate with others.

 There are two ways to access Git: using a GUI (graphical user interface) or via the command line.
-There mare many GUI clients to choose from (of course).
+There are many GUI clients to choose from (of course).
 Let's trying using GitHub for Mac ([https://mac.github.com/](https://mac.github.com/)) or for Windows ([https://windows.github.com/](https://windows.github.com/)).

 We will discuss how to use Git with the command line in another lesson.